princetonds/deprecated-blog/about.md

   Hey there!
 We are a new student organization founded in Fall 2014 by three data junkies at Princeton who saw the need for a group dedicated to data science and machine learning.
   </p>

-Check out our [website](http://www.princeton.edu/~datasci/index.html) to check out our events!
+Check out our [website](http://www.princeton.edu/~datasci/index.html) for upcoming events!